 - The school has hosted Birmingham and South Warwickshire Patoss (Professional Association of Teachers of Students with Specific Learning Difficulties) training events.

-- The school has hosted events for organisations such as the Cambridge Schools Classics Project and the Design and Technology Association.
+- The school has hosted training events for the South Solihull Sport Partnership and the Mindfulness in Schools Project.

 The Local Community

-- The Solihull Youth Musicians Support Association, the Midlands Early Music Forum, Solihull Choral Society and the Solihull Symphony Orchestra are amongst organisations that use our performing arts centre and music school as their rehearsal and performance venue.
+- The Solihull Youth Musicians Support Association, the Midlands Early Music Forum, Solihull Choral Society, the St Alphege Church Choir and the Solihull Symphony Orchestra are amongst organisations that use our performing arts centre and music school as their rehearsal and performance venue.

 - Our extensive car parking facilities are made available to local churches, charities and societies when requested.

 - The school as a whole is involved in a wide range of local and more widespread charity fundraising not only to benefit the community but to develop social responsibility of those engaged in such work.
 Over £40,000 was raised for international, national and local charities through the year.
-The school also sends text books, laboratory and other equipment to various countries in Asia, Africa and South America.
+The school also sends text books, laboratory and other equipment, including glasses and shoes, to various countries in Asia, Africa and South America.
 Staff and pupils volunteer abroad every year, supporting educational and other development projects.

 - We help the Solihull Care NHS Trust with their scheme to support adults with learning difficulties into employment opportunities.

-- We have a full programme of community service particularly working with the elderly, the local Marie Curie Hospice and other organisations such as Solihull Life Opportunities, Air Ambulance charity shops and local PHAB clubs.
+- We have a full programme of community service particularly working with the elderly, the local Marie Curie Hospice and other organisations such as Solihull Life Opportunities, Air Ambulance charity shops and the Solihull Volunteers Forum.

 - The School Chaplain is involved with many church and charity activities around Birmingham, including work in hospices, food banks and urban priority charities.

-- We have provided art and photographic exhibitions to local offices and community centre and provide judging and exhibition space to local societies.
+- We have provided art and photographic exhibits to local offices and community centres and provide judging and exhibition space to local societies.